jimjonesbr/rdf_fdw/README.md

 **Description**

 The `sparql.describe` function executes a SPARQL `DESCRIBE` query against a specified RDF triplestore `SERVER`.
 It retrieves RDF triples describing a resource (or resources) identified by the query and returns them as a table with three columns: subject, predicate, and object.
 This function is useful for exploring RDF data by fetching detailed descriptions of resources from a triplestore.

+> [!NOTE]
+> `sparql.describe` requires the SPARQL endpoint to return DESCRIBE results in **`application/rdf+xml`** format.
+This is the default behaviour of most established triplestores (Fuseki, GraphDB, Virtuoso, Blazegraph).
+Endpoints that do not support RDF/XML for graph responses will receive an HTTP 406 error.

 **Parameters**